Get the best life insurance rate when flat extras are involved.

 Life Insurance Policy Exclusions

-Some life insurers allow you to exclude certain activities from coverage as a way to reduce the flat extra expense.
+Some life insurers allow you to exclude specific activities from coverage to reduce the flat extra expense.

 We don’t recommend this unless it’s a situation where you retired from participating in that activity years ago.